A team asks AI for campaign metaphors.

 A sketch is not the building.
 It is not even the blueprint.
 It is a fast way to explore shape, proportion, and possibility before committing.

-AI is good at sketches.
-Text sketches, design sketches, strategy sketches, architecture sketches.
+AI is good at producing sketch material: text sketches, design directions, strategy alternatives, architecture outlines.

 But someone still needs to decide what stands.